PDM4AR/exercises/docs/06-collision.md

 #### Step 3: Point-Polygon Collision Checking Procedure

 The aim of this step is to implement a function that checks whether a point is inside the given polygon or not.
-Initially polygon will be decomposed into triangles via the `triangulate` function of the [triangle module](https://github.com/drufat/triangle).
-Documentation of this module could also be found [here](https://rufat.be/triangle/).Then using the `triangle_point_collision`, collision between a polygon and point will be detected.
+Initially a polygon will be decomposed into triangles via the `triangulate` function of the [triangle module](https://github.com/drufat/triangle).
+The documentation of this module could also be found [here](https://rufat.be/triangle/).
+Finally, using the `triangle_point_collision` collision between a polygon and point will be detected.
 To represent the polygon, the following data structure (`src/pdm4ar/exercises_def/ex_collision_check/data.py`) will be used:

 ```python
 @dataclass(frozen=True)